-- In second bowl, make orange a few shades lighter.
+- In the second bowl, make orange a few shades lighter.

 - Place each shade of orange colored frosting in three separate pastry bags with large star tip (Wilton 1M).

-- With darkest color, swirl rosettes on bottom.
+- With the darkest color, swirl rosettes on the bottom.
 Repeat with middle color.
-Finish with lightest color.
+Finish with the lightest color.

 - If you do not want to make cream cheese frosting, you can easily buy a tub of vanilla frosting and use that instead.